joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/19/nyregion/legionnaires-disease-second-death-nyc.html

 **Earthquake in Peru Kills 6 and Displaces Hundreds**\
-`Peru is prone to frequent quakes, but the 5.5-magnitude temblor was the biggest to strike the central highlands area in nearly 50 years.`\
+`Peru is prone to frequent quakes, but the 5.5-magnitude temblor was the biggest to strike the central highlands area in more than 50 years.`\
 https://www.nytimes.com/2026/07/19/world/americas/peru-earthquake.html

 **In Arizona’s Primaries, Democrats Fight Over a House Seat They Need Badly**\